Special Values of Zeta Functions of Schemes

-[R] Rapoport, M. Comparison of the regulators of Beilnson and of Borel, in Beilinson's conjectures on special values of L-functions, (M. Rapoport, N. Schappacher, P.Schneider, eds.), Perspectives in Math.
+[R] Rapoport, M. Comparison of the regulators of Beilinson and of Borel, in Beilinson's conjectures on special values of L-functions, (M. Rapoport, N. Schappacher, P.Schneider, eds.), Perspectives in Math.
 4 Acad.
 Press 1989

+{RSS} Rapoport, M, Schappacher, N., and Schneider, S., Beilinson's conjectures on special values of L-functions, Perspectives in Math.
+4 Acad, Press 1989,